zywang96/SenSys-AINN/README.md

 ## Quick Start -- Colab

+You can also try it on Colab by starting with this Jupyter [notebook](https://colab.research.google.com/drive/1hUXuc5d0y9dtZFsrKOyICE-zxuPoZkYl?usp=sharing)

-We strongly recommend running the code on a dedicated GPU machine or an HPC cluster using the environment specified in `requirements.txt`.
-While Colab is convenient to get started with, it can be difficult to manage package versions consistently and reproduce the exact environment, which may lead to suboptimal results.
+However, we strongly recommend running the code on a dedicated GPU machine or an HPC cluster using the environment specified in `requirements.txt`.
+While Colab is convenient for getting started, it can be difficult to manage package versions consistently and reproduce the exact environment, which may lead to suboptimal results.

 ## TODO
 - [x] Add instructions/README